-N4MQ Magnetic Loop Site
+N4MQ Magnetic Loop and STUFF Site

 Under construction: To detail various antenna systems including my 12 ' diameter loop antenna for 160 meter operation at 1 kilowatt power level

 This video shows the high power tuner I assembled to tune the 12 foot loop Iam running for 160 thru 80 m.
 I plan on adding a series cap so that I can get back on 40 m where its performance was really great.
 It is mostly a receiving antenna as the reception is sooo good but is all honesty the transmit side is below my 160 m windoms performance.
 With a rotor I have NOT been able to see a difference in reception, though on transmit the other stations do report a significant "peak" as it is rotated ( up to 10 db - their words).
 I have no way to direct it toward them (my boy scout compass), as the signal reception gives me no directional reference information.